Bed & Breakfast and other Small Serviced Accommodation

 To be eligible you must meet all of the following criteria.
 If you receive the grant you can continue to work or take on other employment including voluntary work.

-- Over 50 per cent of individual income is from self-employment
+- At least 35 per cent of individual income is from affected business

 - Have taken steps to limit costs and expenditure (including through schemes such as VAT deferral and seeking a mortgage payment holiday)